-On September 1, 2010, Columbus Silver's wholly-owned subsidiary Columbus Silver (U.S.) Corporation issued a new US dollar denominated promissory note to Columbus Gold (U.S.) with a face value of US\$540,465 (C\$556,751) in order to extend repayment terms on the previous note that was re-negotiated effective August 19, 2008 (the "Columbus Silver American Note" and together with the Columbus Silver Canadian Note, the "Columbus Silver Notes").).
-The Columbus Silver American Note bears simple interest of 5% per annum, the principal balance is convertible into Columbus Silver Shares at \$0.10 per Columbus Silver Share, and matures on August 31, 2012.
+On September 1, 2010, Columbus Silver's wholly-owned subsidiary, Columbus Silver (U.S.) Corporation, issued a new US dollar denominated promissory note to Columbus Gold (U.S.) Corporation with a face value of US\$540,465 (C\$556,751) in order to extend repayment terms on the previous note that was re-negotiated effective August 19, 2008 (the "Columbus Silver American Note").
+The Columbus Silver American Note bears simple interest of 5% per annum, the principal balance is convertible into Columbus Silver Shares at \$0.10 per Columbus Silver share, and matures on August 31, 2012.
 Accrued interest is receivable on maturity.
-The Company recorded the fair value of the Columbus Silver American Note receivable at \$279,658 and the fair value of the conversion option at \$276,913.
+The Company recorded the fair value of the Columbus Silver American Note at \$279,658 and the fair value of the conversion option at \$276,913 upon issuance.